 Medical Device Chemical Characterization – Extractable Leachable Testing

-Establishing the biocompatibility of a medical device and its components is an important process, and one that is key to ensuring the safety of any device.
+Extractable and leachable testing is an important component in establishing the biocompatibility of a medical device.
 Historically, biocompatibility has been established primarily through in vivo testing.
-However, FDA and international regulators are placing an increasing emphasis on characterizing the material and chemical components of devices, including colorants and polymers, through analytical methods.
+However, FDA and international regulators are placing an increasing emphasis on characterizing the chemical components of devices, including colorants and polymers, through extractable leachable testing using analytical chemistry methods.
 The resulting data is then used to provide a more complete picture of device safety.

 As a consequence, new medical device regulatory submissions, or submissions of material or colorant changes to existing devices, must include data thoroughly describing and characterizing the component materials of the device – including the types of polymers and colorants.